dpchurchman/beerreport/BeerReport.md

 ## 2397 Pinedale    WY  wyoming
 ## 2398 Pinedale    WY  wyoming
 ```
-In the above rows, it is apparant that the data set does not have complete information for every element.
+In the above rows, it is apparent that the data set does not have complete information for every element.
 "NA" represents information that was not recorded in the data set.
 Below is a table of the number of "NAs" in each variable.

 ```r
 #Number of NAs in each variable